redhat-developer/podman-desktop-redhat-pack-ext/README.md

 # Red Hat Extension Pack for Podman Desktop

 The Podman Desktop Extension Pack is a collection of extensions designed to enhance the functionality of Podman Desktop with Red Hat technologies and tools.
-With this pack, you can access a range of features that will help you streamline your development workflow and improve your productivity.
+This pack gives access to a range of features streamlining development workflow, improving productivity and brings Red Hat tools handy.

 ## Included Extensions